Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 We can summarize the current subsection as the following.
-The wavefront curvature matrix, $\boldsymbol{\Gamma}$, is obtained through the deformation rate matrix of the null bundle.
+The wavefront curvature matrix, $\boldsymbol{\Gamma}$, is obtained through the deformation matrix of the null bundle.
 It is a symmetric matrix due to the underlying geometric optics approximation, i.e., due to the propagation vector being a gradient field.
-The evolution equation of $\boldsymbol{\Gamma}$ is a real, non--linear Riccati equation which is equivalent to the screen projection of the geodesic deviation equation or the well--known Sachs optical equations.
+The evolution equation of $\boldsymbol{\Gamma}$ is a real, non-linear Riccati equation which is equivalent to the screen projection of the geodesic deviation equation or the well-known Sachs optical equations.
 In the next subsection, we briefly outline the relationship between $\boldsymbol{\Gamma}$ and the principal curvatures of the wavefront.
-A similar summary can be found in \citep{Perlick:2010}.
+A similar summary can be found in \cite{Perlick:2010}.